d43m0n1k/stl-depfix/README.md

 #stl-depfix-dnf

-This script resolves the unmet dependency error for SteamTinkerLaunch in Fedora-based systems when using ProtonUp-Qt.
+This script resolves the unmet dependency error for SteamTinkerLaunch in Nobara/Fedora-based systems when using ProtonUp-Qt.
 Error addressed:
 "You have several unmet dependencies for SteamTinkerLaunch."